 30+ INVITATIONAL AND CORNELL ARTISTS

 Wide-ranging Cornell based projects will forge futuristic intersections between art, social justice, biology, design, engineering, and information science.
-Inaugurating the 2022 Cornell Biennial will be two holdover projects from the 2020 Biennial, cancelled by COVID: Jenifer Wightman’s living sculpture of “mud painting” to be exhibited in Mann Library, from April 15 to November, and the “Libe Slope Wild Garden” of natural plantings by History graduate student, Matthew Dallos, which has been growing at the north end of Libe Slope since spring 2020.
-These investigations of bioart will be followed in the fall by a project on recycling human waste by art major Matéa LeBeau (’22) and Plant Science major Isabella Culotta (’22).
+Inaugurating the 2022 Cornell Biennial will be two holdover projects from the 2020 Biennial, cancelled by COVID: Jenifer Wightman’s living sculpture of “mud painting” to be exhibited in Mann Library, from April 22 to October 31, and the “Libe Slope Wild Garden” of natural plantings by History graduate student, Matthew Dallos, which has been growing at the north end of Libe Slope since spring 2020.
+These investigations of bioart will be followed in the fall by a project on recycling human waste by Art major Matéa LeBeau (’22) and recent graduate in Plant Science, Isabella Culotta (’22).
 In the fall, a striking natural landscape installation by Landscape Architecture Assistant Professor Jennifer Birkeland and Jonathan A. Scelsa will summon Cornellians to imagine the solutions to ecological pressures threatening Cayuga Lake.
 And, led by faculty members Leslie Lok and Felix Heisel, two different massive wood installations by Cornell Architecture teams will display their research experimentations in a new economy of natural wood reuse, recycling, and reconfiguration.